PintoGideon/Algorithms/Nth Fibonacci/Fibonacci.md

 ```

-The time alogirthm isn't that great as there are some duplications operations that we perform.
+The time complexity of this algorithm isn't that great as there are some duplications operations that we perform.

 **_Time=O(2^n)_**
 **_Space=O(n)_**